wardle/pc4/README.md

 appearance of a single seamless system.
 The first applications will be broken-up and common functionality provided in client libraries.

+As a result, this is still in an exploratory phase.
+The division of the project into different repositories and the responsibilities of each repository are not finalised.
+I expect these to change.

+Even though I expect many of the implementation details to change, the basic principles will not.

 There is a high degree of separation between user-facing applications and underlying data and computing services, with adoption of a range of health and care technical standards.